Palak18-lab/Stock_Detection/README.md

 This project is a good start for beginners in python/data science and a good refresher for professionals who have dabbled in python / ML before.
 This web application can be applied to any company (whose stock code is available) of one's choosing, so feel free to explore!
+High-Level Approach :
+1) Make the main website's structure using mainly Dash HTML Components and Dash Core Components.
+2) Enhance the site's UI by styling using CSS
+3) Generate plots of data using the plotly library of Python.
+The data is fetched using yfinance python library
+4) Implement a machine learning model to predict the stock price for the dates requested by the user.
+5) Deploy the project on Heroku to host the application live.